2017 · PG-13 · Biography / Historical drama

-In a courtroom plastered with murals of bound Native Americans, Thurgood Marshall (Chadwick Boseman) defended a Black man accused of raping a wealthy white woman (Kate Hudson).
+Before he was the first black justice on the United States Supreme Court, Thurgood Marshall was a lawyer who traveled the country as the NAACP's first attorney, defending innocent black people who had been accused of crimes they didn't commit.
+Marshall is about one of those early cases.
+In a courtroom plastered with murals of bound Native Americans, Marshall (Chadwick Boseman) defended a black man accused of raping a wealthy white woman (Kate Hudson).
 Marshall wasn’t allowed to speak in the courtroom; that honor fell to his white co-counsel, Sam Friedman (Josh Gad).
 If this case were tried today, we’d know the cards were stacked against them—but this took place in the 1940s, when schools were legally segregated and Black people were still at the back of the bus.
 There are a few weird things about Marshall.
 The first weird thing is that it’s... funny?
 Boseman and Gad are both great, and the smarmy DA (Dan Stevens) is deliciously hittable.
 The second weird thing about Marshall—which is notably less delightful than the first—is that a large part of the film focuses on proving that a woman lied about being raped.
 This is gross, no matter how much we're rooting for the defendant.
-And finally, it’s weird that the white guy does all the talking, right?
-In a movie made in 2017?

 by Elinor Jones

 EverOut lists are a great tool for crafting weekend itineraries, curating restaurant recommendations for your out-of-town friends, and so much more!
 Endlessly customizable, you can mix and match events, locations, and articles, or keep them separate.
 You can even invite your friends to contribute to your lists!

 New lists are private and visible only to you.
 You can change this any time.

 Or add to your existing lists:

 Say something about this item.
 If you add it to multiple lists, the note will be added to all lists.
 You can always change it later!

 Whoop!
 We ran into a problem.
 Please try again later.